SpaceToastCoastToCoast/react-kanban/README.md

 - Create a config.json in the config directory and make it look like the example provided.
 Point the username, password and database to your postgres database.
 - Run `node kanban.js`.
 Exit the process once webpack build finishes.
 - Run `sequelize db:seed:all`
-- Run `node kanban.js` agan and navigate to `http://localhost:3000`
+- Run `node kanban.js` again and navigate to `http://localhost:3000`